rwaldron/tc39-notes/es7/2016-07/jul-27.md

 MM: If the semantics of this is Set, I would ask, what is the added value of the proposal as a whole such that the proposal pulls its weight.
 You could get these semantics just by writing the right lines in the constructor.

 DE: Good from an optimizability stand point.
 We've been encouraging people to be explicit about properties on `this` by adding them all in the constructor, assigning `undefined` if necessary.
-This is a nice synaxt for that.
+This is a nice syntax for that.

 WH: Using Set() is dangerous, if derived class has foo, exposes you to a super class that didn't have accessor foo, which is later added.